devgeek2700/Tax-Calculator/README.md

 4. View the calculated tax information in the modal window.
 5. Click the "Close" button to close the modal window.

+## Getting Started
+Just simply install 'Live Server' on vs code or run in Browser

 ## LIVE Projects

 dainty-baklava-c29508.netlify.app